mdn/content/files/en-us/web/css/webkit_extensions/index.md

 ## -webkit-prefixed properties without standard equivalents

 > **Note:** Avoid using on websites.
-These properties will only work in WebKit-based browsers.
+These properties will only work in WebKit- or Blink-based browsers except where specified.

 ### A-C